Semi-Slav Defence: 1.d4 d5 2.c4...... 5.e3

 History and Notable Players

 It arises from the Semi-Slav Defence.
-Among the most prolific practitioners on the White side are Ivan Farago (98 games), Boris Gelfand (91 games), Anatoly Karpov (89 games).
-On the Black side, notable exponents include Aleksey Dreev (201 games), Alexei Shirov (121 games), Evgeny Sveshnikov (118 games).
+On the White side, Ivan Farago (98 games), Boris Gelfand (91 games), Anatoly Karpov (89 games) top the database.
+Notable Black exponents: Aleksey Dreev (201 games), Alexei Shirov (121 games), Evgeny Sveshnikov (118 games).

 Main Lines and Variations